roar-net/problem-statements/problems/salt-spreading/README.md

 $h_z$ from $H$ from which it departs and returns.
 Every depot has associated a maximum refill load.
-After a vehicle has visited a depot we assume its load of salt to be equal to the smallest between the capacity of the vehicle and the sum of the maximum refill load of the depot with and of the residual load before the visit.
+After a vehicle has visited a depot we assume its load of salt to be equal to the smallest between the capacity of the vehicle and the sum of the maximum refill load of the depot and the residual load before the visit.

 The task is finding a set of routes such that:

 - edges in $E_R$ and arcs in $A_R$ are salted by at least one vehicle's route;
-- the difference between the departure and the arrival time of each route is not greater than a given time limit $T$;
+- the difference between the departure and the arrival time of each route is not greater than the given maximum time duration $T$;
 - at any point in the route the residual capacity of the vehicle is non-negative;
 - there are no U-turns at nodes where they are not allowed;